-The main amine constituent in the solvent must not be a carbamate former. although small amounts of amines reactive with carbon dioxide and small amounts of CO2 are permitted.

-· Operationally, the absorber must be lean-end pinched
+- The main amine constituent in the solvent must not be a carbamate former, although small amounts of amines reactive with carbon dioxide and small amounts of CO2 are permitted. - Operationally, the absorber must be lean-end pinched.

-solvent continues to drop.
-Counteracting If the amine forms a carbamate as in Reacthis is the increased equilibrium partial tion (7), then not only will the hydrogen ion pressure of hydrogen sulphide at the top of produced by H2S dissociation neutralise the absorber which is caused by the higher part of the amine according to Reaction (6). salt (phosphate ion) concentration, despite but there will also be a substantial amount the lower H2S loading of the solvent. of protonated amine coproduced with car-Higher backpressure limits the achievable bamate formation.
-Carbamate formation is not nearly as easy to thermally reverse The optimal concentration is not a unias hydrogen sulphide absorption so there formly fixed value.
-Commonly, about 5,000 will almost invariably be a substantial conppmw is recommended and this usually centration of protonated amine.
-Therefore. provides excellent treating down to some adding even a few weight percent HSSs 10 ppmv H2S leak.
-However, the true optiwill not increase the protonated amine mal concentration depends on the unit and concentration enough to shift materially its operating conditions.
-Note however, the equilibrium of Reaction (6) towards the that phosphoric acid is a good cleaning formation of free, dissolved, volatile hydroagent and, if used in excess, it could posgen sulphide. sibly remove iron sulphide protective films.
+If the amine forms a carbamate as in Reaction (7), then not only will the hydrogen ion produced by H2S dissociation neutralise part of the amine according to Reaction (6), but there will also be a substantial amount of protonated amine coproduced with carbamate formation.
+Carbamate formation is not nearly as easy to thermally reverse as hydrogen sulphide absorption so there will almost invariably be a substantial concentration of protonated amine.
+Therefore, adding even a few weight percent HSSs will not increase the protonated amine concentration enough to shift materially the equilibrium of Reaction (6) towards the formation of free, dissolved, volatile hydrogen sulphide.